zwettemaan/CRDT_ES/scripts/README.md

 ## Activating

-### Standard Account
+### Registered Developer Account

-You need a Standard Account to activate the software.
+You need to have a registered developer account in the _PluginInstaller_.
+This will activate CRDT on your computer.

 Start the _PluginInstaller_.

+Use the _File - PluginInstaller Mode_ menu and switch to _Developer/Publisher_ mode.

-Create a standard account by clicking the _New_ button, bottom right of the _Accounts_ window.
+Create a developer account by clicking the _New_ button, bottom right of the _Accounts_ window.

 Enter a descriptive name and a valid email address, and choose an unlock code.
 To avoid typos, you need to enter the same unlock code twice.